Nando at the treble

 International reds in friendlies

 Meanwhile, Emile Heskey won his fifth cap, and last as a Leicester City player, as Kevin Keegan’s England played out a goalless draw with Argentina at Wembley.
 Future red John Arne Riise bagged his first Norway goal in their 2-0 win in Turkey, playing alongside Vegard Heggem.
 Future red Robbie Keane netted his final goal while with Coventry City as Phil Babb, Steve Staunton and ex-reds Mark Kennedy and Jason McAteer also faced Patrik Berger and Vladimír Šmicer as the Republic of Ireland beat the Czech Republic 3-2 in Dublin, their first win over the Czechs in four attempts.
-Future reds keepers Jerzy Dudek and Paul Jones also played for their countries that day.
+Future reds Jerzy Dudek, Paul Jones, Harry Kewell and Alex Manninger also played for their countries that day.

 We have twice faced both Newcastle United and Sunderland on this day in history, drawing three times and winning the other game.